enzo-project/enzo-e/doc/source/devel/eos-fluidprops.rst

   * mutating the attributes of a stored object within ``my_eos_variant`` (one could imagine mutating the value of gamma stored within a :cpp:class:`!EnzoEOSIdeal` instance)

-**As an aside**, the API of :cpp:class:`!EnzoPhysicsFluidProps` is designed so that the user can't accidentally mutate the PE's eos object (you can only mutate copies of that object).
+**As an aside**, the API of :cpp:class:`!EnzoPhysicsFluidProps` is designed so that the user can't accidentally mutate the PE's EOS object (you can only mutate copies of that object).

     .. _eos-timestep-example: